PericoLedesma/aws-bootcamp-cruddur-2023/journal/week2.md

 * Install WatchTower and write a custom logger to send application log data to - CloudWatch Log group

 __Notes__
-* week 2 was done with week 3 due to master exams.
+* Week 2 was done with week 3 due to master exams.

 AWS Services used:
 * AWS X-Ray